PlatoCreative/plato-silverstripe-installer/README.md

 ### Requirements ###
 This script requires you have the following installed:
+- Composer
+- Bower
 - Compass
 - Foundation cli
 - Bundle

 ### Usage ###
 Use composer to quickly create a new project:
-- `composer create-project plato-creative/plato-silverstripe-installer . @dev`
+- `composer create-project plato-creative/plato-silverstripe-installer .
+3.2.*`

-Once the porject is created run:
+Once the project is created run:
 - `composer install`

 ###Process:###